Which Lift Should I Buy: 2-Post or 4-Post?

 Extremely low ground clearance vehicles are much easier to load on a four post lift.

 So which lift is right for you?
 Only you can make that decision.
-We just hope that your new lift will come from the hundreds of above ground lifts we stock at our seven
+We just hope that your new lift will come from the hundreds of above ground lifts we stock at our eight

 Greg Smith Equipment Sales locations.